-Several things can be said in response to this argument.
-Firstly, whether Z and Z' can be interpreted as containing a class division depends on the conception of welfare involved in the case or whether an index or proxy for welfare is used.
-For some conceptions or proxies of welfare, welfare differences might very well track class differences, understood in terms of social or economic status, the most common elements used to define class.32 For others, there is no clear connection.
+More interestingly, whether Z and Z' can be interpreted as containing a class division depends on the conception of welfare involved in the case or whether an index or proxy for welfare is used.
+For some conceptions or proxies of welfare, welfare differences might very well track class differences, understood in terms of social or economic status, the most common elements used to define class.36 For others, there is no clear connection.
 For example, conceptions or proxies of welfare such as income and wealth are likely to track class differences.

 On the other hand, with conceptions of welfare such as experientialist, desire satisfaction, and objective lists theories the connection between welfare and class is weaker.
-For example, given these conceptions, the reasons for why the welfare of individual 1 in Z is significantly lower than the others' may be due to a painful medical condition that others in that population don't suffer, but she might otherwise enjoy high social and economic status.
-She might, for example, be a memthe difference with the best-off person, irrespective of the number of people who happen to be at this level.
-Although a general characterisation of all egalitarian views is an interesting question, we set this issue aside for now.
+For example, given these conceptions, the reasons why the welfare of individual 1 in Z is significantly lower than the others' may be due to a painful medical condition that others in that population don't suffer, but she might otherwise enjoy high social and economic status.
+She might, for example, be a member of a wealthy aristocratic family despite suffering from such a painful condition.
+Such interpretations are not ruled out by the very abstract description of the case that we have provided here.
+In conclusion, these conceptions of welfare differences don't always track class differences.